toddheasley/thunderbird-ios/Feature/README.md

 `Autoconfigruation` library attempts to return a mail server configuration for any email address, preferring configurations from the provider domain, then falling back on our own [Thunderbird autoconfig database.](https://github.com/thunderbird/autoconfig)

-The complete autoconfig schema is implemented, including OAuth and web mail extensions.
-All sources are queried.
-Support for email addresses using custom domains is planned, but not yet implemented.

 For addresses not listed in the ISPDB, `Autoconfiguration` queries the email provider directly.

 ```swift